Emmanuelagbo-4/TeleSoftas_Assignment/README.md

 #### Sample Words to Wrap
-*Copy to the following texts as test inputs*
+*Copy the following texts as test inputs*

 Green metal  stick<br />
 Establishment of the church<br />